 You can create recovery plans that recover virtual machines across multiple recovery site hosts in a quarantined test network.

 With Site Recovery Manager, the vSwitches can be DVS based and span hosts.
-If you accept the default test network configured as Auto, then virtual machines that are recovered across hosts are placed in their own test network.
+If you accept the default test network configured as Auto, then virtual machines that are recovered across hosts are placed in their own test network during recovery plan tests.
 Each test switch is isolated between hosts.
-As a result, virtual machines in the same plan are isolated when the recovery finishes.
+As a result, virtual machines in the same recovery plan are isolated when the test recovery finishes.
 To allow the virtual machines to communicate, establish and select DVS switches or VLANs.
 With an isolated VLAN that connects all hosts to each other but not to a production network, you can more realistically test a recovery.
 To achieve connectivity among recovery hosts, but maintain isolation from the production network, follow these recommendations:

 Create DVS switches that are connected to an isolated VLAN that is private.
 Such a VLAN allows hosts and virtual machines to be connected, but to be isolated from production virtual machines.
 Use a naming convention that clearly designates that the DVS is for testing use, and select this DVS in the recovery plan test network column in the recovery plan editor.